Questie/Questie/README.md

 # Questie
 **A quest helper for World of Warcraft: Classic**

-## WARNING: THIS IS A WIP BUILD FOR THE BETA!
+## CLASSIC BUILD IS STILL A WORK IN PROGRESS!

 # Download:
 https://github.com/AeroScripts/QuestieDev/releases/latest